Skip to content

 Low Property Taxes and Income Taxes

-If you are interested in making investments in Montenegro, you should also know about what kind of taxation you will need to deal with.
+If you are investing in Montenegro, also sounds good to know what kind of taxation there is.
 Here we are looking at these tax types.

-Although it is not directly related to your property ownership, if you are investing by starting a company in Montenegro, your company will be required to pay some taxes for the incomes it made.
+It does not concern your real estate ownership in any way, but if you are investing by setting up a company in Montenegro then regarding the income which brought some money home to your business there will be applied certain taxes.
 This Company Income Tax is calculated at the 9% percent fix rate.
 And the company expenses can be deductible.

 Besides the companies, of courses individuals are responsible for paying taxes as well.
 There are a few types of taxation that individuals are required to pay.
 The primary one is the income tax.